 Why do bugs need hotels?

-In natural habitats there are endless nooks and crannies where mini-beasts, properly known as invertebrates, can shelter.
-Crevices in bark, holes in dead wood, piles of fallen leaves, gaps between rocks, hollow plant stems, spaces in dead logs – all these can provide a home for the myriad small creatures that need somewhere to nest or to escape from predators or bad weather.
+In natural habitats, there are endless nooks and crannies where mini-beasts, properly known as invertebrates, can shelter.
+Crevices in bark, holes in dead wood, piles of fallen leaves, gaps between rocks, hollow plant stems, spaces in dead logs – all these can provide a home for small creatures that need somewhere to nest or to escape from predators or bad weather.
 Established gardens can also provide lots of hiding places, but gardeners often like to tidy away the debris where invertebrates might live.

 What makes a good bug hotel?